-There are two types of people in the world: People who love coffee, and people who love coffee but hate its side effects.
+There are two types of people in the world: people who love coffee, and people who love coffee but hate its side effects.
 If you’re like me, pounding more than two cups is a non-stop ticket to caffeine overload.
 If so, get this.
 What if I told you there were scientifically-proven, cost-effective ways to make your morning coffee work harder for you?
 What if you could reduce the jitters and nervousness from coffee, but also amplify the positive side effects of caffeine?
 Yes, it’s possible.
 Let me introduce you to a few simple, life-changing concepts—including a mighty compound called l-theanine.
-With l-theanine, you can have your coffee and drink it too.
-In today’s article, we’re covering what is l-theanine, as well as other healthier ways to drink coffee.
+Grab your mug—today we’re covering what l-theanine basics (as well as other healthier ways to drink coffee!).

 What Is Caffeine?

 Every day, billions of people rely on caffeine to wake up, sail through the afternoon slump, or power through a night shift.
 Working, studying, parenting, or simply running errands are all made easier with a cup of caffeine.
 Unsurprisingly, caffeine is a natural stimulant (a drug).
 It works by stimulating the brain and central nervous system.
 It helps you stay alert.
 Said differently: Caffeine prevents the onset of tiredness.
 In many ways, your cup of coffee (or soda or tea) acts as an adenosine receptor antagonist.

 Adeno what?
 Adenosine is a chemical present in all human cells.
 It promotes sleepiness.
 As soon as you take your first sip of caffeine, it blocks the adenosine receptor.
 This keeps you from feeling sleepy.
 In essence, caffeine works by blocking the effects of adenosine and at the same time, triggers the release of adrenaline.
 It’s a double whammy.